citp/privacy-policy-historical/f/fi/fil/filevice.com.md

-> *The following text is extracted and transformed from the filevice.com privacy policy that was archived on 2012-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121205014438id_/http%3A//filevice.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the filevice.com privacy policy that was archived on 2013-06-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130601092636id_/http%3A//filevice.com/privacy-policy.html) for the most accurate reproduction.*

-# FileVice - ทางที่ง่ายสำหรับการแลกเปลี่ยนไฟล์
+# Privacy Policy

 **Importance of your Privacy Policy**